martijnboland/MvcPaging/README.md

 The MvcPaging library contains an ASP.NET MVC HTML helper that renders a pager based on given parameters.
+A live demo can be found at http://demo.taiga.nl/mvcpaging.

 Usage (Razor / pseudo code):